assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_local_operations.rst

 FL training processes has to be in the same format, which is imposed by the ML model that is being employed.
 In order to carry out with all these local operations, the FL Local Operation enabler is proposed.
-It will consist of components: Local Data Transformer component (that will be in charge of guaranteeing that data is appropriately formatted for the FL model in use), Local Model Training component, Local Model Inference component, Communication component (to enable in and out communications between involved local parties and FL orchestrator and FL collector), Privacy Component (to provide privacy mechanisms for communication e.g. encryption).
+It consists of a few different modules: a data transformation module (the module handles the process of negotiating a suitable transformation pipeline for a given data format in order to allow for the training or inference of a specific model, and will be further extended in future works), a component encapsulated in a web application and responsible for model training, a component equipped with gRPC services and responsible for model inference, as well as a privacy module providing two selected privacy mechanisms for the FL training process (adaptive differential privacy and homomorphic encryption).

 Features
 ========

 -  Enabler embedded in each FL involved party performing local training.
+-  The possibility of conducting such training using PyTorch and Keras libraries, additionally allowing for the detailed configuration of appropriate optimizers, schedulers and callbacks.
--  Verification of local data formats compatibility with data formats required by FL.
+-  Verification of local data formats compatibility with data formats required by FL (This particular feature will still be expanded upon).
--  Transformation of local data formats to format required by the ML system (possibly using predefined transformers).
+-  Transformation of local data formats to the format required by the ML system by specifying a chain of atomic transformations along with the appropriate parameters (this feature will, too, be expanded upon in the future versions).
+-  Local storage of models for training process optimization purposes is allowed.
--  The local results will be sent to the FL Training Collector in order to carry out the appropriate aggregation methodology over the common shared model.
+-  The local results are be sent to the FL Training Collector in order to carry out the appropriate aggregation methodology over the common shared model.
--  Inference with the final shared ML model.
+-  There are multiple aggregation algorithms provided, with an added possibility to implement and include an additional one.
+-  The inference module allows for placing models in the TFLite format on inference.
+Combined with the inclusion of gRPC for inference module communication, it provides a particularly lightweight inference solution.
 -  Communication of model updates via encryption mechanisms.
-A homomorphic encryptor will not permit outsiders to see the output model of each device/party (MITM attacks), whereas methods for creating differentially private noise will guarantee that Malicious Aggregator cannot be allowed to infer which records are actual models and which not.
+Homomorphic encryption will not permit outsiders to see the output model of each device/party (MITM attacks), whereas methods for creating differentially private noise will guarantee that Malicious Aggregator cannot be allowed to infer which records are actual models and which not.
+-  Unit tests are included which can be ran using ``pytest``.

 Place in architecture
 =====================

-FL Local Operations enabler is one of the Federated Learning enablers that together enable to deploy a federated learning environment.
+FL Local Operations enabler is one of the Federated Learning enablers that together enable to deploy a Federated Learning environment.
 Functionally, it operates on scalability and manageability verticals in the Assist-IoT architecture.